Why do I owe taxes?

 If you’re like many taxpayers, getting ready to file starts with a quick check with a tax calculator.
 You plug in your numbers and eagerly anticipate that final number.
 But when that last screen doesn’t show a refund, you have to ask, “why do I owe taxes?”
 We get it.
 When you see you owe taxes, it can be somewhat of a shock—especially if you were planning on a nice refund.
 We’ll answer, “why do I owe so much in taxes?”.
 Then, we’ll help outline what your next steps should be.

 If you received a refund last year, you generally could expect one this year—if your personal tax situation was the same.
-But, for so many people this last year, their situation was not the same.
-That said, the answer to “why do I owe taxes this year?” might have to do with economic shifts due to the coronavirus pandemic.
+But, for many, their situation was not the same.
+That said, the answer to “why do I owe taxes this year?” might have to do with those life changes.

-Receiving unemployment income, taking on an extra job or self-employment are all plausible causes for your refund amount changing from year to year.
+For example, taking on an extra job or self-employment are all plausible causes for your refund amount changing from year to year and can answer “why do I owe money on my tax return this year?”

 If the scenarios above don’t reflect your situation, there are other possible reasons why you owe the IRS.
 Read on to learn about other factors that may affect why you may owe taxes.